Arc’teryx Norvan VT Review Facts

 I'm not one to strike hard, so the overall cushion factor and shock absorption were sufficient for me.
 When I got the shoe I was not expecting a Hoka, so this was not a factor I kept in mind, but if you are expecting, or used to running in shoes that have a lot of underfoot cushioning you may get a surprise in the box.
 Although it's a trail shoe, it's on a different side of the spectrum.

 The upper is much different from what you may be used to, but it somewhat parallels that of models in Salomon's S-Lab series.
-Instead of an all around mesh with overlays, it's close to an all around overlay with mesh windows.
+Instead of an all-around mesh with overlays, it's close to an all-around overlay with mesh windows.
 Inside is a sock liner which adds a snug layer between your foot and the outside.
-You have some cushion in the heel area and around the collar but the rest is liner.
+You have some cushion in the heel area and around the collar but the rest is the liner.
 The shoe is very comfortable

 In addition, the lacing system allows for manipulation of the fit.
 The way it is designed, you can cross hatch the lace, hooking it over to pull the forefoot area of the upper together for a much more solid fit, and unlatch to allow more foot space.
 This is for the purpose of forcing a secure fit for scrambling and/or ascension of rock ridden areas, and loosening as needed to give proper room for the toes to splay as would occur naturally in running motion as you push off the ground.

 The shoe may seem extra light

 depending on who you ask but it actually holds the typical weight of a shoe designed for similar terrains.
 It comes in at 10.6 ounces for a single shoe, and that's not bad.